The Home Inspection Contingency Clause Explained

-The benefit of having a home inspection contingency at this point is that backing out pursuant to the clause that allows you to get your earnest money deposit back.
-Depending on where you live, this is often a percentage of the purchase price, so the deposit can be significant.
+The benefit of having a home inspection contingency at this point is that backing out pursuant to the clause allows you to get your earnest money deposit back.
+Depending on where you live, this is often a percentage of the purchase price, so the deposit may be significant.

 How And When To Waive An Inspection Contingency

-While never required, it’s always a good idea for homebuyers to get a home inspection.
-If nothing else, you get an idea of the ship the house is currently in and what to look out for in the future.
+While never required, it’s always a good idea for home buyers to get a home inspection.
+If nothing else, you get an idea of the shape the house is currently in and what to look out for in the future.
 However, there’s nothing that says you need to act on it.

-There are instances in which waving a home inspection contingency can be to your advantage.
+There are instances in which waiving a home inspection contingency can be to your advantage.
 Sellers want certainty, too.
-If they can be more certain your offer is likely to get to the closing table because there are less contingencies attached, it could give you a leg up in a multiple-bid situation.
+If they can be more certain your offer is likely to get to the closing table because there are fewer contingencies attached, it could give you an advantage in a multiple-bid situation.

 It’s important to realize that if you do this, you’re then on the hook for any repairs that need to be completed.
 You need to decide whether the house is worth whatever additional investment might be needed in repairs if you waive this contingency.